tushar-patil-1109/TransitGo/README.md

 <img src="https://img.shields.io/badge/MySQL-lightgrey?style=for-the-badge" alt="MySQL">
 </p>

-"Book My Bus is a backend-based bus ticket reservation system developed using Spring Boot, Spring Security, JPA/Hibernate, and MySQL.
+- TransitGo is a full-stack portfolio project demonstrating a clear separation of concerns between a RESTful Java backend and a Vanilla JavaScript frontend.

-The application provides a secure platform where administrators can manage buses, routes, and reservations while customers can register, search buses, book tickets, and manage their reservations.
+- The platform provides a reliable environment where administrators can manage bus schedules, routes, and user details, while passengers can securely book tickets, cancel reservations, and submit feedback.

-Designed using layered architecture (Controller → Service → DAO → Entity) with emphasis on security, scalability, clean code, and data consistency."
+- Designed using a layered backend architecture (Controller → Service → Repository → Model) with dedicated exception handling and session management to ensure security, scalability, and seamless data flow.

+- The project follows clean architecture principles, featuring custom exception handling, detailed service layers, and modularized frontend scripts.
+It serves as an excellent foundation for a production-ready reservation system.

 ---